Lightning-AI/LitServe/README.md

 &nbsp;

-`LitServer` can stream longer responses, such as LLM generated text.
+`LitServer` can stream outputs from the model in real-time, such as returning text one word at a time from a language model.

 To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function that yields output) and set `LitServer(..., stream=True)`.